LUNA FOUNDATION

 We also reached our goal of creating a safe haven, a secure peaceful property in the cunucu (countryside) for all our rescues to be able to have a place to call "home" until they get adopted.

-Our volunteers hit the streets on a daily basis to feed the strays.
-We work together with local communities to educate them on the importance of spaying and neutering.
 We also provide them with dog food so they can continue to care for the dogs in their neighborhood and support them when they need help or advice concerning the animals.
 We focus on teaching the next generation to treat our animals fairly, with compassion and love.
-The children of Aruba are the ones who will continue to promote Luna's legacy.

 Title Goes Here